Imitative learning: Prestige bias

-Recent research has shown that humans are also subject to other biases when selecting whose behaviour to imitate.
-Humans imitate individuals they deem successful in the field they also wish to be successful in (success bias), as well respected, prestigious individuals that others preferentially learn from (prestige bias).
+The prestige bias is when individuals preferentially learn from other well respected, prestigious individuals within a community.
+Individuals infer whose behaviour to learn from based on who other people in a community have identified to possess useful and adaptive information.
 In a study by Chudek et al., an attentional cue was used to indicate to children that a particular model was prestigious.
 In an experiment with two models playing with a toy in different ways, prestige was indicated by two observers watching the prestigious model for 10 seconds.
-The study found that children picked up on the cue that signified prestige and preferentially imitated the prestigious model.
+The study found that children picked up on the cue that signified prestige and were 13 times more likely to imitate the way the prestige-cued model played with the toy compared to the other model.
 The study suggests that such biases help humans pick up direct and indirect cues that an individual possesses knowledge that is worth learning.